 Apurba has demonstrated different Tala for a CD-ROM, "Antara", which is about the introductions of Indian Classical Music.
 Maestros like Ustad Amjad Ali Khan, Pandit Brij Narayan and Smt.
 Shruti Sadolikar has also performed on this CD-ROM.
 Collaborations- Apurba composed and collaborated with great musicians for different projects, like with Jamshid Chemirani, Bijan, and Keyvan Chemirani, withPrem Joshua, with Erik Truffaz Quartet, with Erik Truffaz and Malcolm Braff for Indian Project ( BENARES- Cd from EMI-Blue Note), to name a few.
 Apurba’s style depicts wonderful filigree of thought, imagination, taalim, and riyaaz.

 This course is an introduction to the Tabla, one of the most well-known and popular percussion instruments in Hindustani classical music.
-In this course Student's will be introduce with this beautiful instrument, how to sit with it, different parts of the Tabla and the hand position.
+In this course student's will be introduced to this beautiful instrument, how to sit with it, different parts of the Tabla and the hand position.
 They will learn the Notation system, which is the foundation of Tabla playing.
-They will also learn basic strokes, Syllables, and Teen Taal.
+They will also learn basic strokes, syllables, and Teen Taal.
 They will also learn how to recite.
 This all will make them understand the instrument and start playing it with proper finger articulations.